intro-graphics-master/a1_s19/README.md

 1. Zip up all your files (except for the "docs" folder, and hidden ".git" folder) in a single .zip file, which you will name after your student UID.
 Turn in your .zip on CCLE, where we will add a place to do so.
 Always keep your .zip files small for us; please do not select the (sometimes huge) .git folder for inclusion in it!

-Remember to visit Appendix 2 below (using a debugger) to complete this tutorial!
+Remember to visit [Appendix 2 (using a debugger)](https://docs.google.com/document/d/e/2PACX-1vSi14Mb-_6qLN7wVA4-4NxqYR-3qHLy7ndjB2G0Ba6TCYHn_KGmrPbu-fCDtHkv9QcGBNqLUUdT6fu1/pub) to complete this tutorial!
 Only then can you get the full value out of using DevTools, like real JavaScript developers do.

 #### Step 8 (Extra credit):  Continue the next steps to turn in assignment 1 on GitHub: